-An individual falling within the "Conditional" category for Developmental Specialist Services must meet personnel standards with a minimum of a bachelor's degree under one of the 17 deliverable services (excluding Transportation services) as determined by the AEIS state office based on the recommendation of the Personnel Review Committee.
-The candidate's official college transcript documenting his or her degree, a resume and completed El Experience Form must be submitted to the state office for review.
+An individual falling within the "Conditional" category for Developmental Specialist Services must meet personnel standards with a minimum of a bachelor's degree under one of the 17 deliverable services (excluding Transportation services) as determined by the AEIS Personnel Standards.
+It's the program's responsibility to ensure that the candidate meets personnel standards.
+The program must obtain the candidate's official college transcript documenting his or her degree.

-Individuals with a degree in a related field that is not listed in the Personnel Standards may be considered for Conditional Developmental Specialist status if they meet the following criteria:
+NOTE: Individuals with a degree in a related field that is not listed in the Personnel Standards may be considered for Conditional Developmental Specialist status.
+The candidate must submit an official college transcript, a resume and the EI Experience Form to the CSPD coordinator.
+These documents will be submitted to the Personnel Review Committee for consideration.
+The following criteria must also be met:

-- 1. Coursework includes child development specific to birth to three (if appropriate, child psychology could be considered as a child development course if it can be determined to have included child development). - 2.
+- 1. Coursework includes child development specific to birth to three (if appropriate, child psychology could be considered as a child development course if it included child development). - 2.
 Coursework includes family support/coaching, cultural awareness, and/or family focused intervention. - 3.
 The individual must have acceptable grades in these classes (A or B). - 4.
-The applicant must be able to complete the El Experience Form in full and should demonstrate at least 2 years' experience in working with young children, children with disabilities, and families.
+The applicant must be able to complete the EI Experience Form in full and should demonstrate at least 2 years' experience in working with young children, children with disabilities, and families.

-Should the "Conditional" candidate be approved, then, in accordance with the Developmental Specialist supervision requirements as described above, they may provide special instruction services for up to 6 months from initial employment in AEIS while working towards the completion of the Developmental Specialist Certification/Mentorship (unless obtaining special permission from the state office).
-The candidate must enroll in the Developmental Specialist Certification/Mentorship process upon hire after completion of the application and will have 6 months to complete the process.
-The 6-month timeline does not restart upon employment with a different AEIS program.
+Should the "Conditional" candidate be approved, they have 6 months to complete the Developmental Specialist

+Certification/Mentorship (unless obtaining special permission from the state office) while providing SI services.
+The 6month timeline does not restart upon employment with a different AEIS program.
 Inquiries and documents for review should be submitted to AEIS State Office, 602 S. Lawrence Street, Montgomery, AL 36104.